Learning Robust Models Using The Principle of Independent Causal Mechanisms: Method

 This implies $Y \perp E \mid Z$. \end{proof}

-The theorem states in particular that if there exists a suitable diffeomorphism $T$ such that $R \perp E, h(\X)$, then $h(\X)$ satisfies the invariance property w.r.t. $Y$.
-We exploit Theorem \ref{thm:residualTheorem} in order to {\em learn} features $h$ that meet this requirement.
+The theorem states in particular that if there exists a suitable diffeomorphism $T$ such that $R \perp (h(\X), E)$, then $h(\X)$ satisfies the invariance property w.r.t. $Y$.
+Note that if Assumption 2 is violated, the condition $R \perp (h(\X), E)$ is unachievable in general and therefore the theorem is not applicable (see Appendix \ref{app:discussAssumptions}).
+We use Theorem \ref{thm:residualTheorem} in order to {\em learn} features $h$ that meet this requirement.
 In the following, we denote a conditional normalizing flow parameterized via $\theta$ with $T_\theta$.
 Furthermore, $h_\phi$ denotes a feature extractor implemented as a neural network parameterized via $\phi$.
-We can relax condition $R\perp h_\phi(\X), E$ by means of the Hilbert Schmidt Independence Criterion, a kernel-based independence measure (see Appendix \ref{app:HSIC} for the mathematical definition and \citet{gretton2005measuring} for details).
-This loss, denoted as $\IL_I$, penalizes dependence between the distributions of $R$ and $h_\phi(\X),E$.
+We can relax condition $R\perp (h_\phi(\X), E)$ by means of the Hilbert Schmidt Independence Criterion (HSIC), a kernel-based independence measure (see Appendix \ref{app:HSIC} for the mathematical definition and \citet{gretton2005measuring} for details).
+This loss, denoted as $\IL_I$, penalizes dependence between the distributions of $R$ and $(h_\phi(\X),E)$.
 The HSIC guarantees that

 where $R = T_\theta(Y ; h_\phi(\X))$ and $P_{R}, P_{h_\phi (\X), E}$ are the distributions implied by the parameter choices $\phi$ and $\theta$.
 Due to Theorem \ref{thm:residualTheorem}, minimization of $\IL_I (P_R, P_{h_\phi(\X), E})$ w.r.t. $\phi$ and $\theta$ will thus approximate the desired invariance property $Y \perp E \mid h_\phi(\X)$, with exact validity upon perfect convergence.